datatorch/documentation/docs/tutorial-collab-project-setup.md

 ## Optional: Upgrade Account

-DataTorch is free for personal use, and you are able to add up to 2 more collaborators for free to any private project.
+DataTorch is free for personal use, and public projects offer unlimited collaborators.

-However, if you wish to go beyond this limit, you will have to upgrade to a Pro account.
+However, if you wish to collaborate on private projects, you will have to upgrade to a Pro account.
 Click your user icon in the upper right corner, then click "Upgrade" and follow the prompts.

 <img src="/figures/quickstart-project-setup/upgrade-account.png"
     width="250px"